Our Proven Methods for Alcohol Detox at Icarus

 These medication assisted treatment options are only available in a medical setting.
 Individuals may choose to quit drinking cold turkey.
 However, there are significant dangers involved with this method of detox.

-Dangers of Quitting Cold Turkey
+What are the Dangers of Quitting Drinking Cold Turkey?

 Significant dangers exist when it comes to quitting alcohol cold turkey.
 Alcohol is one of the only substances that cause alcohol withdrawal syndrome symptoms that can literally be deadly.